 How do I make sure I can connect to a Webex meeting before it starts?

-Webex allows you to test your equipment prior to joining a call.
-Ensure that you have the Webex meeting application installed.
-Visit this link with your mobile device, laptop or desktop to do a trial run within the platform.
+You can test your device to make sure it's ready for your hearing.
+You must have the WebEx meeting application.
 You will be prompted to provide your name and email address and then you click “join,” by hovering over the bottom right hand corner on the speaker icon, it will turn into ‘settings,’ where you are then able to test your speakers and microphone.

 How do I mute and unmute myself if I am on the phone?